soferreira/compute-alternatives-to-copy-files-in-ADF/README.md

 TO DO

-### Azure Container Apps

-In the context of the experiment, we leveraged Azure Container Apps to create a REST API.
-The REST API was used to copy files from one location to another.
-The API was implemented using the 202 pattern and the pipeline was configured to ignore the async response.
-This means that the time taken to copy the files is not included on the pipeline duration time and it was not considered in the experiment results.

 ## Experiment results

 Result values show in the tables bellow were taken from the pipeline run details and consumption.